 The agreement details how uMed will process data on behalf of the practice, both for research and direct care programmes.
 This includes processing to:

-a) Match potential subjects in the practice population with study opportunities for review by the practice.
+a)a Match potential subjects in the practice population with study opportunities for review by the practice.

-b) If approved by the practice, engagement of those patients on behalf of the practice to support recruitment and data capture.
+b)b If approved by the practice, engagement of those patients on behalf of the practice to support recruitment and data capture.

 c) If approved by the practice, linkage of outcomes from the clinical record to the study case report form (CRF).